-In a month full of predictions and forward-looking posts, my visits to CES and the Detroit Auto Show had me looking backward.
+In a month full of predictions and forward-looking posts, my visits to CES and the Detroit Auto Show had me looking backwards.

 It struck me that the future of mobility has been paved by massive announcements in 2017.